 Define your website objectives

-Examples of specific and measurable website objectives include the following.
+Examples of specific and measurable website objectives include the following:

-Examples of objectives in this category include the following.
+Examples of time-saving objectives include the following:

 Define the actions you want people to take